**COS 324: Introduction to Machine Learning**

 For detailed list of topics and assigned readings, see our [full schedule](./schedule.html).

-## Office hours
+## Office hours / Problem solving sessions

 **Note:** UCA OHs will start by week 3.
-TA OHs will initially be 2-hour blocks (after UCAs start, TA OHs will be 1-hour blocks).

-### Office hours queue
+### Office hour signup

 ### Office hours calendar